MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 ## Task 6 - Create a segment of high purchased products

-Running the model creates a new entity, which is listed on **Data** > **Entities**.
-You can create a new segment based on the entity created by the model.
+Running the model creates a new table, which is listed on **Data** > **Tables**.
+You can create a new segment based on the table created by the model.

 1. On the results page, select **Create segment**.

-1. Create a rule using the **OOBProductRecommendationModelPrediction** entity and define the segment:
+1. Create a rule using the **OOBProductRecommendationModelPrediction** table and define the segment:
    - **Field**: ProductID
    - **Value**: Select the top three product IDs